Church hosting new Tent City wants help from city officials

-SOUTH BEND, Ind.
-(WNDU) - It’s been about a month since a new Tent City was set up , outside a church in South Bend.
+It’s been about a month since a

 The pastor says they're running out of resources and now they're asking the city for help.